JetBrains/Qodana/topics/pricing.md

 ## Qodana licensing: an overview

-It is first important to note that during the EAP (Early Access Program) stage, you can run Qodana with the built-in EAP licenses free of charge.
+During the EAP (Early Access Program) stage, you can run Qodana with the built-in EAP licenses free of charge.
 However, the EAP period will expire on July 31, 2023, and it cannot be extended.

 After July 31, 2023, you will have to switch either to a Community license or a trial license for the Ultimate or